looztra/kubesplit/README.md

 [<img src="https://img.shields.io/pypi/v/kubesplit.svg">](https://pypi.python.org/pypi/kubesplit)

-Split multidoc yaml formatted [kubernetes](https://kubernetes.io/) descriptors to a set of single resource files
+Split multidoc yaml formatted [kubernetes](https://kubernetes.io/) descriptors to a set of single resource files.

+If you just want an opinionated yaml formatter, you can have a look at [yamkix](https://github.com/looztra/yamkix).

 ## Installation